-On day 12 we visit the mighty Victoria Falls (included in Activity Package) to experience the thundering sound and impressive spray that gives Vic Falls its local name - Mosi-oa-Tunya, which means the "Smoke that Thunders".
+On day 12 you can visit the world-famous Victoria Falls waterfall, a must-see natural wonder of the world.
 Witnessing the famous falls is an awe-inspiring experience as the Zambezi River plummets over 100 feet into the gorge below forming the largest curtain of falling water in the world at 1,7km wide.
-The smoke-like spray rises up to 400 meters high over Victoria Falls making the mist visible from as far as 50 km away!

-In the afternoon you are free to explore and do optional adventure activities, and this evening we go out for dinner (extra cost) to sample local dishes.
+Day 12 is free for you to explore Vic Falls and do optional adventure activities.
 This part of the Zambezi River is famous for offering some of the best whitewater rafting in the world, an unforgettable experience!
-Other optional adventures include helicopter and microlight flights over Vic Falls, zip-line rides, trips to Livingstone Island and swimming in Devil's Pool.
-You can also walk around historic Victoria Falls town to take in the sights and visit the local markets.
+Other optional adventures include helicopter and microlight flights over Vic Falls, zip-line rides, trips to Livingstone Island, swimming in Devil's Pool and bungee jumping.
+You can also walk around the historic Victoria Falls town to take in the sights and visit the local markets.
 The Victoria Falls Hotel also offers a delightful high tea in the afternoons, or you can take time out to simply relax at the hotel and take a dip in the pool.

-Arriving at our safari camp a few kilometres from Chobe Park, we have lunch at the safari truck before setting off on a 4x4 game drive (included in the Activity Package).
-Chobe is the second largest National Park in Botswana, encompassing diverse habitats from lush plains and wooded grasslands to dense forests and swamps.
+Arriving at our safari camp a few kilometres from Chobe National Park, we have lunch at the safari truck before setting off on a 4x4 game drive (included in the Activity Package).
+Chobe is the second largest national park in Botswana, encompassing diverse habitats from lush plains and wooded grasslands to dense forests and swamps.

 Our game drive takes us in search of the wildlife and birds of Chobe, home to one of the highest concentrations of game in Africa.
 This leading national park is best known for its huge population of African elephants.
 Later in the afternoon, we embark on a sunset boat cruise in Chobe Park (included in the Activity Package).
 The Chobe River boat cruise provides excellent opportunities for spotting wild animals up close, including hippos, crocodiles, buffaloes, antelope species and elephants.